In collaboration with FSB

 Finding ways to save even a small amount of money can go a long way to helping ease stress and tension if you have a quieter period as a freelancer.

 Managing your finances and the amount of work you take on as a freelancer can be a delicate balancing act.
 Getting it right can mean you are charging the right amount for your work and monitoring your outgoings closely to ensure you save money to help you deal with whatever slumps in work there might be.

-This was a guest post in collaboration with FSB.
+This was a guest post on budgeting as a freelancer in collaboration with FSB.
 Photo credit: John Mark Arnold